 The ThM program is intended for advanced and specialized theological study beyond the basic degree level.
 The student works in a collegial and collaborative context, while also developing skills and resources for independent study.
-Although general program requirements and a few specific requirements of program areas are defined, the student has considerable latitude to design his or her own program in consultation with his or her faculty advisor.
+Although general program requirements and a few specific requirements of program areas are defined, the student has considerable latitude to design their own program in consultation with their faculty advisor.